BSidesSF/bsidessf.github.io/_pages/about/covid-19-safety-policy.md

 * It stays in place during talking and moving, so it can be worn without slipping and so it does not require you to touch it frequently.
 * The mask is comfortable enough to wear without adjusting it for the amount of time you need to keep it on.

 **Children**: If you bring a child under the age of 5, proof of vaccination is not required.
 However, said child must provide proof of a negative COVID-19 test within the last 24 hours for antigen tests and within 48 hours for PCR tests.
 Children under the age of 2 are not required to wear a mask.
+You will need to stop at registration daily for a check of test results and to get a special daily wristband.
+All attendees 2 years and older must comply with our mask policy.
 All said, probably best to keep your young kids at home this year.
 Sorry!

 **Hand sanitizer**: Hand sanitizer containing at least 60% alcohol is available throughout the event space.
 Please make liberal use of it.